The Big Scene

 Sony has gotten a lot of crap from gamers recently.
 Most of it is entirely deserved.
 They are forcing consumers to buy a Blu Ray player if they want a PS3, charging $600 for their new console and games are anticipated to sell for $60 or $70 a piece.
 PR statements from Kutaragi and Hirai have made Sony seem more arrogant than ever.
 More recently, there have been reports of delays in production and now Sony has announced that the PS3 will launch next year in Europe and the launches in North America and Japan will be limited.
 To top it all off, the new Sony slogan for European territories sucks total ass – Now this is living.

-All of these factors combined with how promising the 360 and the Wii are looking have led many to attack Sony, some going so far as to “break up” with them (funniest article in the world – he acts like Sony is a girl, not a company, get it?). → Just read it.
+All of these factors combined with how promising the 360 and the Wii are looking have led many to attack Sony, some going so far as to “break up” with them (funniest article in the world – he acts like Sony is a girl, not a company, get it?). → Today I consider myself the luckiest reader on the face of the earth.

 Life as a Game Tester: Episode 2